VincentChiu/docs/docs/applications/containers/docker-in-production.md

 ---

-Docker is becoming increasingly popular among software developers, operators and enterprises as a software container platform.
-Containers package software in a format that can run isolated on a shared operating system.
-Bundled with only essential libraries and settings, Docker renders lightweight, efficient self-contained systems that run identically wherever deployed.

 {: .note}
 > The steps in this guide require root privileges.
 Be sure to run the steps below as `root` or with the `sudo` prefix.
 For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.